8 Best Camera for Landscape and Wildlife Photography: (2023 Guide & Reviews)

 White Balance / Frame Rate:

-I always shoot in RAW mode with this camera as there aren’t perfect light conditions every time.
+I always shoot in RAW mode with this camera, as the light conditions aren’t always perfect.

 The Incandescent lighting worked well.